This website uses cookies to ensure you get the best experience on our website. Learn More.

 You don’t want users’ eyes to go all over the page filled with flashing neon signs like the streets of Las Veras at night.
 Your mission is to create contrast and make people want to click that CTA button – not irritate them.

-The optimal palette features for a three or four-color scheme:
+The optimal color scheme features three or four elements:

 • Primary color works as a beacon that makes the most important content visible and attractive.